walkernr/neuralMelting/README.md

 lammps_rdf_local.py
 -------------------

-This program calculates the radial distributions and structure factors for each sample using the pickled trajectory information from the parsing script.
+This program calculates the radial distributions, structure factors, and entropic fingerprints (with domains and densities) for each sample using the pickled trajectory information from the parsing script.
 The radial distributions are performed in parallel using multithreading and the structure factors are calculated as Fourier transitions of the radial distributions.
 The script pickles the data, which also includes density information.
 The parallelism is implemented with the Joblib library.

 lammps_rdf_distributed.py
 -------------------------